-The purpose and scope of this CRS report is to provide a succinct overview with analysis of the issues in the U.S.-Taiwan relationship.
+The purpose and scope of this CRS report is to provide a succinct overview with analysis of the major issues in the U.S. policy on Taiwan.
 Taiwan has been of significant security, economic, and political interest to the United States.
-Although the United States does not diplomatically recognize Taiwan, it is a de facto, significant autonomous actor in the world.
-Today, 23 countries including the Vatican have diplomatic relations with Taiwan as the Republic of China (ROC).
-In what many consider to be a model democracy, Taiwan's 23 million people enjoy self-governance with free elections.
+While the United States does not diplomatically recognize Taiwan, it is in reality an important autonomous actor in the world.
+Today, 22 countries including the Vatican have diplomatic relations with Taiwan as the Republic of China (ROC).
+In what many consider as a model democracy, Taiwan's 23 million people enjoy self-governance with democratic elections.
 In 2012, Taiwan was the 11th-largest U.S. trading partner.
+It is the 7th-largest market for U.S. agricultural products.
+Taiwan also is a major recipient of U.S. arms sales.